 As has already been pointed out, learning outcomes in the affective domain cannot be directly related to any particular set of curricular experiences provided through a formal process.
-Acquisition of these qualities continually take place through informal experiences inside as well as outside the school. role of parents at home and the community in this οf informal learning is significant.
-In an ideal situation, home, the community and the school ought to play a complementary and mutually reinforcing role.
-But, this does not always happen in actual practice.
-It is not unusual to find parents and community members also equating schooling with cognitive learning with least concern for a balanced personality development of Further, it would be wrong to expect the school children. accomplish more than what it can, particularly with development of non-cognitive outcomes.
-There is no alternative but to view the task as a joint responsibility of school, and community and it should be our endeavour to facilitate greater interaction among them towards this purpose.
+Acquisition of these qualities continually take place through informal experiences inside as well as outside the school.
+The role of parents at home and the community in this process of informal learning is significant.
+In an ideal situation, the home, the community and the school ought to play a complementary and mutually reinforcing role.
+But this does not always happen in actual practice.
+It is not unusual to find parents and community members also equating schooling with cognitive learning with least concern for a balanced personality development of the children.
+Further, it would be wrong to expect the school to accomplish more than what it can, particularly with respect to development of non-cognitive outcomes.
+There is no alternative but to view the task as a joint responsibility of school, home and community and it should be not endeavour to facilitate greater interaction among them towards this purpose.

 The school can seek active cooperation of parents and the community in promoting this aspect of learning.
-For instance, Parent-Teacher Associations can play an important role in this regard.
-Periodic interaction among parents, teachers and educational administrators of the area can go a long way in setting the tone of the educational programmes to give due emphasis to non-cognitive aspects of learning.
-The efforts have to be multipronged which should reinforce the efforts of the school in developing an ethos where a balanced emphasis on all aspects of learning replaces the current practice of over emphasizing cognitive outcomes.
+For instance, Parent-Teacher Associations can play an important rule in this regard.
+Periodic interaction among parents, teachers and education.
+I administrators of the area can go a long way in setting the tone of the Educational programmes to give due emphasis to non-cognitive aspects of Jearning.
+The efforts have to be multi-pronged which should reinforce the efforts of the school in developing an ethos where a balanced emphasis on all aspects of learning replaces the current practice of over-emphasizing cognitive outcomes.